-Professor Grandin, I wanted to ask you about this twentieth anniversary that we just passed, the twentieth anniversary of Iran-Contra, and what that has to do with Latin America and Iran today.
+Professor Grandin, I wanted to ask you about this 20th anniversary that we just passed, the 20th anniversary of Iran-Contra, and what that has to do with Latin America and Iran today.
 And for people who are not familiar with what happened in November of 1986, explain it briefly.

 AMY GOODMAN: Elliott Abrams.